JCSDA/jedi-docs/docs/cloud/cluster.rst

 You can follow the status of your cluster creation on the web by monitoring the EC2 Dashboard and/or through the slurm commands :code:`sinfo` and :code:`squeue`.

-It is important to monitor your cluster to **make sure your cluster creation does not hang due to lack of resources**.
+It is important to monitor your cluster to **make sure your cluster creation does not hang due to lack of available resources**.

 For example, let's say you submitted a batch job that requires 24 nodes.
 Then, after, say, 15 minutes, only 20 of them are available (as reported by :code:`sinfo`).
 The reason for this may be that there are only 20 nodes of that type available at that time in the chosen AWS availability zone.
 So, it may stay in this state for many minutes, even hours, until four more nodes free up.
 Meanwhile, JCSDA is incurring charges for the 20 nodes that are active.
 Twenty c5n.18xlarge nodes standing idle for an hour would cost more than $80.
 So, don't wait for more than about 10-15 minutes: if your cluster creation seems to have stalled, then cancel the job with :code:`scancel <job-id>`.
 This will terminate all of the compute nodes but it will leave the Master node up.
 You can then try again at a later time.